risingwavelabs/awesome-stream-processing/02-bring-analytics-closer-to-odb/001-create-mv-offload-analytics.md

   6 |  35 | Paul Lewis
 ```

-Describe:
-- the advantage of the materialized view
-    - Saves valuable OLTP system resources
-    - Cost does not increase with the number of queries(can refer to https://materialize.com/blog/why-use-a-materialized-view/).
-Comparing with offload to real-time OLAP system.
+Creating materialized views allows you to save on valuable OLTP system resources.
+Increase the number of queries does not incur additional query costs as the materialized view is refreshed instantly when new data arrives in the system.

 ## Conclusion

-- use RW as a coprocessor to offload the analytics on RW, But the analysis results, in the RisingWave, were split from the original PG data.
-The results of the analysis can be served in two ways, by querying from RisingWave, or by querying from the original database portal, as will be described in the following two articles
+In this tutorial, RisingWave was used as a coprocessor to offload the analysis results in RisingWave.
+However, the results are split from the original data in PostgreSQL.
+There are two ways to serve the analysis results:
+  - Querying from RisingWave
+  - Querying from the original database portal.

+In the following two sections, we will go over the each of these processes.